GoblinArchives/LiminalHorror/Game Design/Images.md

 ## COMMERCIALLY LICENSED ART
 There are many artists that provide options to commerically license their art.
 Some use a flat purchase (on itch or another platform) while others provide licensing to those who subscribe to their patreon.
 Here are few that I have found:
+- [Creative Comrades Licensed Art](https://jnbutler.art/#ccla-art) by JN Butler Art is a collection of art that is able to be licensed for commercial use under the stipulations of the Creative Comrades License.
 - [Evelyn Moreu](https://www.patreon.com/evlynmoreau) has a Patreon that contains some of the best art that she allows you to use commercially in your zines (if you subscribe).
 - [Perplexing Ruins](https://www.patreon.com/perplexingruins) also has a patreon that provides access to images that can be commercially licensed through a subscription.
 - [Andy's Inventory Art Pak #1](https://andyanimates.itch.io/andys-inventory-1) by Andrew White is a collection of 81 random inventory items that can purchased to use uder a CC BY 4.0.